 Downstairs in two rooms I had not yet shown is where I really noticed things had changed.
 This was where all the absolutely incredible items were located!
 This first thing I noticed was the portable record was no longer there as well as some nice kitchen chairs.
 The first three pics are from 2015.

 It wasn't until I went into the main sitting room that I really noticed a lot of items had been removed.
 It seemed for the most part that furniture & some random junk was the only items taken.
 All the real gems were still there including some incredible portraits, the stuff owl & gramophone.
 The below are six photos from 2015.

 Here is the way it looks today.
-So nice to see that all these incredible treasures were still there & the only things missing were the furniture which I feel was done by whoever owns the property.
+So nice to see that all these incredible treasures were still there & the only things missing were the furniture which I feel was done by whoever owns the Owl Time Capsule House.

 I then decided to start looking at some of the boxes & was absolutely amazed with what I was finding.
 An old airman's leather helmet, dozens of trench maps & other military related artifacts that should be in a museum.
 I have to say this was by far one of the most interesting places I have explored with so many unique/historic & down right amazing things left behind!
 I hope it will remain mostly untouched as it has past four years for many more!